paulf-999/snowflake_lightweight_framework/README.md

 ## 4. Additional info - overview of execution steps

-Described below is the main execution steps / flow of the framework:
+Described below are the main execution steps / flow of the framework:

 1) Creates account objects needed to support the above architecture, including:
     * Databases for each of the zones highlighted above (raw, curated, analytics)